 3. Our lives are better with a little bit of TV.

-As much as a part of me dreams of living in a Waldorf-inspired utopia of unhurried days, calming colors, nature-inspired projects, and a simple life without electronics, that dream never quite fits into my reality, which sometimes trying to find some moments of peace during a rainy weekend, or letting the kids watch a movie during a date night.
+As much as a part of me dreams of living in a Waldorf-inspired utopia of unhurried days, calming colors, nature-inspired projects, and a simple life without electronics, that dream never quite fits into my reality, which sometimes involves needing to meet an important work deadline without stopping to resolve sibling conflicts, or lounging around together on a rainy weekend afternoon enjoying each other’s company without any particular project or agenda.

 4. Our lives are worse with a lot of TV.